Emphasis on Verbal Behavior

 One of the premises of the verbal behavior approach is that the meaning of a word is found in its function- not in the word itself, or its form.

-By not taking the function of language into account you often end up with a child who may be able to receptively identify or label hundreds of objects and pictures but never uses them in a functional way or demonstrates the concept of the object or picture, or a child who may have a few words but rarely uses them in a functional way.
+By not taking the function of language into account you often end up with a child who may be able to receptively identify or label hundreds of objects and pictures, or name numbers up to a million but never uses them in a functional way or demonstrates the concept of the object or picture, or a child who may have a few words but rarely uses them in a functional way.

-You can also find yourself with a learner who may imitate hundreds of words but never spontaneously requests them in the natural environment.
+You can also find yourself with a child who may imitate hundreds of words but never spontaneously request using the words he “knows” in the natural environment.

-Therefore, it is more important that initial training include teaching a child to use and react to the object in a functional way, than to label or point to an item when asked.
+Therefore, it is more important that initial teaches a child to use and react to the object in a functional way, more than just label or point to an item when asked.